UPDATE 3-Abu Dhabi oil firm ADNOC catches regional listing bug

 Plans to list some of ADNOC's services businesses come as other Gulf states, such as Saudi Arabia and Oman, have also embarked on floating energy assets in an era of cheap crude.

-Saudi oil company Aramco IPO-ARMO.SE is planning a listing next year to raise as much as $100 billion to invest in new industries, as the kingdom seeks to diversify beyond oil exports as part of its "Vision 2030" plan.
+Saudi oil company Aramco (IPO-ARMO.SE) is planning a listing next year to raise as much as $100 billion to invest in new industries, as the kingdom seeks to diversify beyond oil exports as part of its "Vision 2030" plan.

 However, ADNOC only plans to list minority stakes in some of its services businesses on local equity markets, rather than an initial public offering (IPO) of the holding company, its chief executive Sultan al-Jaber told The National newspaper.